 Tim Ferriss tells us that he writes in a journal every morning.
 He does not keep the journal to be “productive”, nor is it to jot down big ideas or prose to publish later.
 No, the pages are just for him.

 The morning pages are, as Julia Cameron said, “spiritual windscreen wipers”.
 It is the most profitable form of therapy I know.
-She adds: Once you have jotted down all these muddy, infuriating, confusing thoughts [vague worries, irritations, concerns] down on paper, you can face the day under better circumstances.
+She adds: Once you have jotted down all these muddy, infuriating, confusing thoughts [vague worries, irritations, concerns] on paper, you can face the day under better circumstances.

-As Timothy Ferriss learned, it is not about writing well, it is about considering writing to be a tool.
+As Ferriss learned, it is not about writing well, it is about considering writing to be a tool.
 He finds that there are big benefits in writing things down, even if nobody is ever going to read them again.
 In fact, the morning pages are not about solving problems but about getting them out of our heads.
 Otherwise, they turn on a loop all day like bullets ricocheting around our skull.”

 In other words, the process [of writing] is more important than the result.